guychouk/dotfiles/README.md

 I tend to forget a lot, so I rely on my own solution for snippets.

-In my scripts directory I have the `snip` script which parses the `home/snippets.txt` file, pipes them to `fzf` for easy search and when a snippet is selected, it pipes it to vim for further editing if needed.
+In my scripts directory I have the `snip` script which parses the [`SNIPPETS`](./SNIPPETS) file, pipes them to `fzf` for easy search and when a snippet is selected, it pipes it to vim for further editing if needed.
 When done, it copies the edited snippet so it's available in my clipboard.

-## kitty (The Terminal...)
+## kitty

 I found [kitty](https://sw.kovidgoyal.net/kitty/) to be awesome, with only one config file that's easy to backup.